 You can also click on the image to enlarge it!

-For any text that's not an instance of a Figma component, you'll also be able to click the "Highlight" button (or the icon at the top of the enlarged modal) to highlight that the text you've selected in the image.
+For any piece of text, you'll also be able to click the "Highlight" button (or the icon at the top of the enlarged modal) to highlight that the text you've selected in the image.
 The box that's drawn reflects the text box in the Figma file.

 A few notes: